 Though not all newly planted trees require staking, some do.
-Hopefully I can help you determine if your new tree needs staking and which staking method might be best if so.
+Maybe we can help you determine if your new tree needs staking and which staking method might be best if so.

 You only want to stake a tree after planting if it absolutely needs the support.
 Staking a young tree that doesn't need the support can cause a tree to grow fewer roots and/or a weaker trunk, which would otherwise help to support the tree to stand straight on its own.